 There are three types of health insurance available in Colombia:

 - EPS – Entidadas Promotoras de Salud – this is the public health insurance that is mandatory for everybody who is a resident of Colombia.
-The monthly premium is calculated as 12.5 percent of the monthly gross income that you declare to the EPS.
+The monthly premium is calculated as 12.5 percent of the 40 percent of monthly gross income that you declare to the EPS.

 - Prepagada – this is private healthcare insurance in Colombia.
 The monthly premium for Prepagada varies depending on your age, the plan you choose and any pre-existing conditions.